 We’ve just returned from a fortnight in blighty, the heart of which was an extended family weekend.
 One cousin’s husband was seventy, a cousin was sixty, and another was fifty.
-The day they chose for their celebratory cèilidh was, by chance, significant for me and Lana.
+The day they chose for their celebratory cèilidh was, by chance, significant for me and my partner.

 I’m lucky to have a functional family, with no discord beyond something that was either sulking or toothache, and probably neither.
 Despite differing politics and nationalities, none of us has hit another since we were small and silly.
 We get on, —ish.